Disease/ Disorder

 Tracking includes the following:

-- Functional changes in FIM and WeeFIM II scores.
+• Functional changes in WeeFIM II and SCIM III scores.

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-A unique opportunity arises to educate primary care pediatricians regarding the identification and management of the conditions to which the SCI population is prone, such as obesity, hyperlipidemia, metabolic syndrome, and low bone mass/osteoporosis.47 The promotion of wellness programs with accessibility and advocacy is critical.
+A unique opportunity arises to educate primary care pediatricians regarding the identification and management of the conditions that tend to afflict the SCI population.
+These include obesity, hyperlipidemia, metabolic syndrome, and low bone mass/osteoporosis.
+The promotion of wellness programs with accessibility and advocacy is critical.

 References